MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 ## Privacy Considerations

 Enabling the caption control overlay and draggable regions do not pose considerable privacy concerns other than feature detection.
-However, due to differing sizes and positions of the caption control buttons across operating systems, the JavaScript API for `window.menubar.controlsOverlay.getBoundingRect()` will return a rect whose position and dimensions will reveal information about the operating system upon which the browser is running.
+However, due to differing sizes and positions of the caption control buttons across operating systems, the JavaScript API for `window.navigator.controlsOverlay.getBoundingRect()` will return a rect whose position and dimensions will reveal information about the operating system upon which the browser is running.
 Currently, developers can already discover the OS from the user agent string, but due to fingerprinting concerns there is discussion about [freezing the UA string and unifying OS versions](https://groups.google.com/a/chromium.org/forum/m/#!msg/blink-dev/-2JIRNMWJ7s/yHe4tQNLCgAJ).
 We would like to work with the community to understand how frequently the size of the caption controls overlay changes across platforms, as we believe that these are fairly stable across OS versions and thus would not be useful for observing minor OS versions.

 Although this is a potential fingerprinting issue, it only applies to installed PWAs that use the custom title bar feature and does not apply to general browser usage.
 Additionally, the `controlsOverlay` API will not be available to iframes embedded inside of a PWA.